Belarus–European Union border crisis: Lithuania

+Lithuania has a 680 km border with Belarus.
+At the beginning of the crisis, the border was described as insufficiently protected, often with low wooden fences or small ditches.
 According to public figures, the country had 81 refugees in 2020.
-Lithuanian and EU officials claim that the illegal immigration was weaponized by the Belarusian president as a response to the harsh sanctions the EU imposed on Belarus, which were imposed due to election fraud, oppression of protests, and the forced landing of Ryanair Flight 4978.
-Belarusian opposition leader Sviatlana Tsikhanouskaya is currently living exile in Lithuania, whose government officially recognizes her as the legitimate president of Belarus.

-In June, Lukashenko threatened to allow human traffickers and drug smugglers into Europe.
-Later Lukashenko talked about the possible emergence of armed migrants, which was perceived by the Lithuanian officials as a threat.

-Events

 In the years preceding the crisis, the number of illegal migrants crossing into Lithuania via Belarus averaged around 70.
 However, in June 2021, the number of illegal migrants who were detained rose to around 470, rising to thousands the next month.

 Lithuanian officials said that Belarusian authorities were encouraging illegal migration from Iraq and Syria to Lithuania by organizing groups of refugees and helping them cross the Belarusian-Lithuanian border.
 European officials blamed Belarusian travel agencies for helping illegal migrants.
 The majority of migrants were from Iraq, but citizens of other Middle Eastern and African countries were also among them.
 Their final destination is usually not Lithuania, but Germany.

 Belarusian authorities were harshly critical of the EU's decisions.
 On 28 June, Belarus unilaterally withdrew from its readmission agreement with the EU.
 The Belarusian representative at the OSCE criticized European officials for politicizing the problem and not cooperating with Belarus.
 In August, Lukashenko hinted at the possibility of sending not only illegal migrants but also radioactive materials for a "dirty bomb" through the border.